The following requirements must be satisfied for admission:

 - Two essays addressing the following topic/questions (a) Autobiography (b) Describe how specific attributes of Emory University’s DPT Program align with your professional goals and personal attributes.

-- Hours of PT experience – We strongly encourage experiences in multiple physical therapy settings e.g. acute care, outpatient, rehabilitation, pediatric, geriatric, etc. For a physical therapy experience in a setting to be counted, a minimum of 30 hours must be completed in that setting.
+- Hours of PT experience – 100 hours are required – a licensed PT must verify hours with a signed form uploaded online via PTCAS.
+We strongly encourage experiences in multiple physical therapy settings e.g. acute care, outpatient, rehabilitation, pediatric, geriatric, etc. For a physical therapy experience in a setting to be counted, a minimum of 30 hours must be completed in that setting.
+We are aware that the ability to participate in many shadowing experiences has been impacted by the global covid-19 pandemic.
+If you are unable to complete the required hours due to the global covid-19 pandemic, please describe this in detail in your application.

 - Applicants must have experience using the following computer applications: word processing, communications, database and statistics.
 Experience may be gained through formal computer courses or practical experience with the above applications.